open-ephys/next-gen-system/specification.md

 Each daughter device connected to one of the ports needs to be routed to an appropriate IP core.
 This is accomplished by an interconnect matrix that pairs the pins on the port (VHDCI connector, connected to the FPGA via the FMC connector) to nets of the appropriate IP core.

-this interconnect matrix is transparent to both the daughter device and the device specific IP core.
+This interconnect matrix is fullly transparent to both the daughter device and the device specific IP core, and connects all pins on the VHDCI port to corresponding nets on the device specific IP core.

 ### Daughter device specific IP cores

-Each daughter device specific IP core is specific to one device type.
+Each daughter device specific IP core is specific to one device type, defined by the device type id.

 In some cases, multiple instances of these cores will be implemented on the FPGA.
 For instance multiple generic SPI interfaces will likely be used simultaneously.
 Device specific IP cores can be enumerated by the API via the oiGetNumCores and oiGetCoreType.

 2do: add this to the API and specify how this is done.